Small buyer, high risk & E-buyer beware! Don’t fall into a scam trap!

 When is it likely that you will fall into a scam trap?

 You’re highly likely to fall into a scam trap if you meet the criteria as a small buyer or an e-buyer.
 So if this describes you, be very careful.

-Two types of common buyers that fall into scam traps:
+Two types of common buyers that fall into a scam trap:

 - You’re a small buyer, meaning you place small orders—a couple thousand bucks or lower.

 - If you’re a so-called e-buyer, meaning you like to do all of your transactions online without meeting people in person or having an independent verification of their production facility.

 Probably most important, if you buy products that are high-value small size, you have a big risk.
 For example, SD cards or watches or electronics.
 Things that are high value but fit into a small package.
 The reason the scam artists target those types of products is because often they go via FedEx or UPS or express mail, and there’re so many express mail come in and out of China that the government doesn’t bother to open them up and check what’s inside.
 So you can ship a lot of perceived value in a small package when it’s a very small electronics and such.
 SD cards and USB drives, those are really dangerous industries.

 I wrote in the first article of the scam series that there are 2 types of scams and I believe our client’s experience belongs to manipulation scam.
 The client asked for help from Asia Bridge Law for dispute resolution because he sourced more than 3 thousand smart/GPS watches in China.
 But the watches delivered to the client based on their report and images have massive quality defects like the bracelet is falling apart and that make the watches unsellable in their market.